dklassic/APFrameworkUI/README.md

 ## Pre-made Menu Utility

+The utilities below are all made by inheriting `CompositeMenuMono`.

 ### Confirmation Provider

 Access through `WindowManager.instance.GetConfirm`, which will show a menu with confirm button and optionally a cancel button, with callbacks available.